Skip to Main Navigation

 S Anukriti

-S Anukriti is a Senior Economist in the Development Research Group (Human Development Team) of the World Bank.
+S Anukriti is a Senior Economist in the Development Research Group (Poverty, Inequality, and Human Development Team) of the World Bank.
 She is an applied micro-economist, with interests in the fields of development economics, economics of gender and the family, and political economy.
 Her research examines the underlying causes of gender inequalities in developing societies, and explores mechanisms that can bring about gender equity.
 More broadly, she is interested in the role of social norms, formal and informal institutions, and public policy in affecting social change.
 Dr. Anukriti received her PhD in Economics from Columbia University, MA in Economics from the Delhi School of Economics, and BA (Honors) from St. Stephen’s College, Delhi.
 Prior to joining the World Bank in July 2020, she was an Assistant Professor of Economics at Boston College.
 She is also a Research Fellow at the Institute for Labor Economics (IZA).

 View a full list of research publications on Anukriti's researcher website »